tangjm/odin-dashboard/README.md

 ### Dashboard Project

-Dashboard project with objective of practising grid.
+Dashboard project for practising CSS grid.

 ### Development

-Open html file in your browser or using VSCode live server to see the end result.
+Open `index.html` in your browser or through VSCode live server to see the end result.